• Skip to primary navigation

 Ingredients and substitutions:

-• Coconut sugar – one of my favourite sweeteners.
+• Coconut sugar - this is one of my favourite refined sugar free sweeteners.
 You could easily swap this for brown sugar.

-• Chocolate chips – to make these into double chocolate brownies!
-To keep these brownies refined sugar free I use these dairy free chocolate chips that are sweetened with coconut sugar.
+• Chocolate chips - to make these into double chocolate brownies!
+I recommend using dark chocolate chips.

 • Vanilla extract – to enhance the chocolate flavour even more!

-Next line an 8″ x 8″ baking pan with parchment paper.
-Then spoon the batter into the baking dish and spread it evenly until it’s smooth.
+1. Step 4: Line an 8" x 8" baking pan with parchment paper and spoon the batter into the baking dish and spread it evenly until it's smooth.
+Then bake the brownies for 30 minutes, or until a toothpick inserted inside comes out clean.
+Remove the brownies from the oven and let them cool.

 • Make sure the avocados you are using are ripe.
 You want them to be soft so they blend easily.